steveklabnik/jujutsu-tutorial/src/working-with-github.md

 [Here](https://github.com/steveklabnik/jujutsu-tutorial/pull/2) is the one you'll see from me writing this.
 At the moment, there's just the one commit there, from our one changeset, but when you look at it, there'll be more.

-Let's add another commit, for example.
+### Adding commits on to a PR

+Let's add another commit.
 Do some more work, and then run this:

 ```console
 > jj commit -m "continue to work on the 'working with github' chapter"